josephabirached/ClashOfCode-Scraper/README.md

 2. Create and import a new Sitemap
 3. Copy the scraping code the from the Sitemap [file](/scraper/games-site-map.txt).
 4. Add the game urls you want to scrap in the Sitemap metadata.
 (Sitemap clashOfCode -> Edit metadata -> Start URL)
 5. Execute the web scraping.
-(Sitemap clashOfCode -> Scrape)
+(Sitemap clashOfCode -> Scrape) N.B. : Set the request interval to 5000 ms.
 6. Refresh the data and export as CSV.
 7. Import the CSV file to the [database folder](/scraper) of the project and rename it to "data.csv".